When Are We Really Hungry for Food?

 If you consistently eat without listening for hunger and satisfaction cues, you may very well end up overeating, given the many opportunities to eat most of us face daily.

-Take a moment to reflect on your typical hunger & satiety range, without judging.
+Take a moment to reflect on your typical hunger and satiety range, without judging.

 - What number are you at when you sit down for most meals and snacks?